myWorksPiya/photoGalleryUnsplash/README.md

-React project showing photos for a searched Query
+React project using Unsplash API showing photos for a searched Query

 **Technologies Used**